alejoceballos/dumb-keyboard/README.md

 Check the storybook now!
 We got a different greener key among the red ones!

 There is a lot that can be done to make it more dynamic.
 For example I could set a new property to the key that allows setting CSS classes dynamically in case naming conventions are an issue or there is need for more overloading.
+Perhaps later I'll do it, but now, I want some images!

 #### Image Keys